real estate dispute arbitration in Rio Nido, California 95471

 Frustrated and financially strained—having sunk her savings and a significant loan into what she believed was a dream getaway—Marissa initiated arbitration in January 2022 seeking $85,000 in damages to cover remediation costs and temporary lodging expenses while repairs were underway.

-The arbitration panel, held by the Sonoma County Dispute Resolution Center, was composed of retired judge Linda Morales and two real estate appraisal experts.
+The arbitration panel, held by the Sonoma County Dispute the claimant, was composed of retired judge Linda Morales and two real estate appraisal experts.
 Over two tense sessions in March, both parties presented exhaustive evidence.
 Marissa submitted inspection reports, contractor invoices, and testimony from her structural engineer.
 Thomas countered by arguing that some damage was preexisting and not clearly visible, claiming he had no knowledge of latent defects and had complied with all disclosure laws.

 After deliberations, the panel ruled partially in Marissa’s favor in April 2022.
 They awarded her $60,000, reasoning that while Thomas had failed to disclose material defects, some damage occurred over time and was not entirely his responsibility.
 Both parties were ordered to split arbitration costs.